lukechampine/silicon/README.md

 -s SYNTAX lets you specify the syntax colors for this file

--t TABSTOP sets the tabstop for this instance of silicon
+-t TABSTOP sets the tabstop for this instance of Silicon

 Future